But first – the basics:

 What is Web Hosting?

-To put it simply, web hosting is where your website will sit on the Internet.
+To put it simply, web hosting is where your website will be located on the Internet.

-Most of your current files (documents, pictures, software etc) are sitting there on your personal computer/laptop.
+Most of your current files (documents, pictures, software etc) are sitting on your personal computer/laptop.

 Only you can access them, right?
 If you wanted to show those files to other people, you’d have to send the files to those people.